ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

 # Map S3 Bucket to a network shared drive on Windows
 ## Introduction
-In this tutorial, I will guide you through the process of transforming a regular AWS S3 Bucket into a functional shared network drive on your Windows endpoint.
-By utilizing a few open-source tools and a straightforward PowerShell script, you can easily and affordably establish a solution for storing and sharing extensive data across multiple endpoints.
-This approach eliminates the necessity of consistently monitoring disk space and expanding storage capacity.
+In this tutorial, I will guide you through the process of transforming a standard AWS S3 Bucket into a fully functional shared network drive on your Windows endpoint.
+By leveraging a few open-source tools and a straightforward PowerShell script, you can easily and affordably establish a solution for storing and sharing extensive data across multiple endpoints.
+This approach eliminates the need for consistently monitoring disk space and expanding storage capacity.
 Since it relies on the foundation of an S3 Bucket, the storage is elastic, dynamically scaling to meet demand without requiring initial provisioning.

-I first came across this remarkable open-source solution when I was assigned the task of conceptualizing and implementing a strategy for storing a substantial volume of system logs for our QA team in my role.
-So, let's begin this journey!
+I first encountered this remarkable open-source solution when tasked with conceptualizing and implementing a strategy for storing a substantial volume of system logs for our QA team in my role.

 ## Requirements